ChiekoN/yolov3_opencv/README.md

 ### Example1

-This is a example output of the image of the crossing in Perth CBD (I took this photo!).
+This is an example picturing a crossing in Perth CBD (I took this photo!).
 ![alt crossing](examples/crossing_out.jpg "Image example1 Crossing")

 The result (which things were detected?) is also displayed on the terminal: